zachcheung/agevault/README.md

 $ agevault encrypt secrets
 'secrets' is encrypted to 'secrets.age'.
 $ rm secrets

+# Encrypt using your own identity (no recipients file needed)
+$ agevault encrypt --self secrets
+'secrets' is encrypted to 'secrets.age'.

 $ agevault decrypt secrets.age
 'secrets.age' is decrypted to 'secrets'.